PaulStoffregen/OneWire/readme.md

 ### Development history
 Version 3.0
-- extend and fix hardware support (specially esp-boards, ...)
+- extend and fix hardware support (specially esp-boards, esp32, ...)
 - added travis CI
 - delayMicroseconds() hardware abstraction to allow proper nRF51-use (redbear messed up the delaymicroseconds()-implementation)
    - will be removed as soon redbear fixes its code
 - overload write() to replace write_bytes() and read() to replace read_byte()
-- update documentation, doxygen style
+- update code documentation, doxygen style
-- allow to use internal pull-up if micro controller has support for it -> most µC support INPUT_PULLUP in combination with pinMode(), others will get an errormessage if feature is enabled but not supported / tested
+- allow to use internal pull-up if micro controller has support for it -> most µC support INPUT_PULLUP in combination with pinMode(), others will get an error message or warning if feature is enabled but not supported / tested
 - clean up compiler-switches
 - better implementation to allow parasitic power to bus, otherwise master will act as open-drain-only! -> this was totally wrong before as the bus was powered for a short amount of time even if powering is disabled
 - extend examples with ds2438 and a bus-discovery feature